AaronXu07/2023-WRO-Future-Engineers-Competition/README.md

 ## Model 2 Design Changes

 Along with the Dominus Model 2 came a few design changes.
 First and foremost, we removed the old motor and installed the new one into our chassis.
-This enabled our vehicle to perform sharper turns and run normally without cogging due to the higher torque offered by the new motor[(more info)](#model-2-added-parts).
-Afterwards, we decided to make our vehicle 1.5cm skinnier on each side, since during nationals we discovered that our vehicle was slightly too wide causing maneuvering through obstacles to be an ardous process.
-As a result, to slim our vehicle down, we decided to rebuild the camera mount, flip our raspberry pi 90 degrees and place the arduino on the back of the camera mount.
+This enables our vehicle to perform sharper turns and run smoothly without cogging due to the higher torque offered by the new motor[(more info)](#model-2-added-parts).
+Afterwards, we decided to make our vehicle 1.5cm slimmer on the left and right sides, since during the national competition we discovered that our vehicle was slightly too wide, which had proved maneuvering through obstacles to be an ardous process.
+In order to slim our vehicle down, we rebuilt the camera mount, flipped our Raspberry Pi 90 degrees and placed the Arduino on the back of the camera mount.
 Subsequently, we decided to make our base sturdier so that it could comfortably withhold the weight of the parts on a slimmer frame.
-This was accomplished by replacing plastic nuts with metal nuts as well as using screws instead of glue to attach support pillars and by screws instead of glue.
-Finally, we made our vehicle more aesthetically appealing by changing our vehicle's colour scheme from white to black to match the stickers and new motor.
-After all the changes our vehicle appeared quite different from before [(see model comparison)](v-photos/ModelComparison.jpg).
+This was accomplished by replacing the plastic nuts with metal nuts as well as using screws instead of glue to attach support pillars.
+Finally, we made our vehicle more aesthetically appealing by changing our vehicle's colour scheme from white to black in order to match the stickers and new motor.
+After all the changes, our vehicle now appears much different from before [(see model comparison)](v-photos/ModelComparison.jpg).

 ----

 ## Overview of Code.

 To complete the open and obstacle challenges, we needed to program computer vision in order to maneuver the course.
 This was done on the Raspberry Pi.
 The Raspberry Pi then sends number commands to the Arduino, which in turn controls the DC motor speed and steering.
-The Arduino code is coded in c++ and receives a number from the Raspberry Pi.
-This number dictates what action the Arduino should perform: a signal of 1500 is a complete stop, under 1500 is forward, over 1500 is backward, and the number over 2000 is the angle at which the servo must steer.
+The Arduino code is coded in C++ and receives a number from the Raspberry Pi.
+This number dictates what action the Arduino should perform: a signal of 1500 is a complete stop, less than 1500 is forward, more than 1500 is backward, and the number over 2000 is the angle at which the servo must steer.
 We used a variety of libraries on the Raspberry Pi.
 Most notably, we used OpenCV (cv2) for camera operations, Time for time-related functions, Picamera2 for controlling the Raspberry Pi camera, Serial for communication with an Arduino, Numpy for array processing, and RPi.GPIO for handling a push-button to start the car.

 ----